kvantas/mapAI/README.md

 ### 5. Visualize the Result

 The most effective way to see the result is to plot the corrected map overlaid on the original.
-The “warped” grid being transformed back into a regular grid provides a clear visual confirmation of the positional improvement.
+The “warped” noisy grid being transformed back into a regular grid provides a clear visual confirmation of the positional improvement.

 ``` r
 # For easy plotting, we add a 'status' column to each map